karios-os/docs/docs/user-guide/index.rst

 **Connection Protection Rules**

-This PF rule acts as a security guard for your server, preventing connection flooding and brute-force attacks.
-It works by implementing multiple security mechanisms:
+This PF rule acts as a guard for your server, preventing connection flooding and brute-force attacks.
+It works by implementing multiple protection mechanisms:

 **Limiting Connections**
    Restricts the number of simultaneous connections and rate of new connection attempts from any single IP address